Luna Legend Met The Easter Bunny & It Was (Duh) Adorable

 "Waiting in line to see Mr. Bunny," the proud grandma, who stars with her model daughter in Smirnoff's latest ad, captioned a shot of Luna chilling in her stroller ahead of the photo opp.

-The little girl wore a pale pink Janie and Jack dress for the occasion, while Mom and Dad were twinning in their jeans, white shirts, and fancy silk-blend jackets.
+The little girl wore a pale pink dress for the occasion, while Mom and Dad were twinning in their jeans, white shirts, and fancy silk-blend jackets.

 "Big girl now," Grandma Teigen commented.